The 10 Biggest Jaw-Droppers at the 2019 MTV VMAs

 Boy, oh boy, was that a special award show!

-On Monday night, the 2019 MTV Video Music Awards gathered the biggest musical artists in multiple genres for an unforgettable evening of performances and awards.
+On Monday night, the 2019 MTV Video Music Awards gathered the biggest musical artists in multiple genres together for an unforgettable evening of performances and awards.

 As soon as the show kicked off, Taylor Swift wowed the crowd with a live performance of her songs "Lover" and "You Need to Calm Down" from her latest album.
 And yes, she also showcased her support for the Equality Act thanks to her set design.